 Both Kueng and Lane were rookie officers without much experience.

 Kueng was hired as a police officer with the Minneapolis Police Department in December 2019.
 He had joined the department as a cadet in February 2019.
 He had no prior complaints.
+When Floyd’s death took place, it was Kueng’s third shift as a police officer, his attorney Thomas Plunkett said last year.
+Chauvin was Kueng’s training officer, according to Plunkett.

 Lane also joined the police department as a cadet in February 2019.
 He didn’t have a history of complaints.
+He had been on the police force for four days when Floyd died, his attorney Earl Gray said last year.
+Lane was “doing everything he thought he was supposed to do as a four-day police officer,” Gray said.

 Thao had been a police officer with the Minneapolis Police Department since 2012.
 He had six complaints filed with internal affairs, one of which was still open, according to a Minneapolis Police Department internal affairs public summary.
 The other five were closed without discipline.